rcbops/rpc-ceph/README.md

    ./scripts/bootstrap-ansible.sh
    ```

-4. This configures ansible at a pre-tested version and clones the required role repositories:
+4. This configures ansible at a pre-tested version, creates a ``ceph-ansible``
+   binary that points to the appropriate ansible-playbook binary, and clones the
+   required role repositories:

    * ``ceph-ansible``
    * ``rsyslog_client``